MumenAlmadaineh/reading-notes/Read:01.md

 ###### `1.
 2. 3.`

-2. **Bulleted list** you can do this by two way the first method by typing `*` before item list the secound moehod by typing `-` before item list for example: -
+2. **Bulleted list** you can do this by two way the first method by typing `*` before item list the second method by typing `-` before item list for example: -

 ###### `type `*` And typing your item list or `-` and typing your item list`

-- You can add an **images** by this way: -
+- You can add an **image** by this way: -
 ###### `![Name for the picture](Link for the picture)`

-- If you want to know more about how add contents you can add by using Markdown vist the link below: -
+- If you want to know more about how to add contents you can add by using Markdown visit the link below: -

 [Link to Mastering Markdown](https://guides.github.com/features/mastering-markdown/)